opeyemitechpro/my-projects/docs/devops_projects/11micro.md

 This project demonstrates a complete, production-grade DevSecOps pipeline for deploying a cloud-native e-commerce application built on 11 different microservices written in multiple programming languages that communicate with each other over gRPC.
 The application was originally designed by Google Developers for the GKE but I have adapted it to be deployed on Amazon EKS or on any Kubernetes cluster.

-??? youtube "Watch the Video Walkthrough here - DevSecOps Project - End-to-end Deployment and Monitoring of 11-Microservice e-Commerce App to AWS EKS with Jenkins, ArgoCD, Terraform, Grafana & Prometheus"
+??? youtube "Watch the Video Walkthrough here"
+    ## **DevSecOps Project - End-to-end Deployment and Monitoring of 11-Microservice e-Commerce App to AWS EKS with Jenkins, ArgoCD, Terraform, Grafana & Prometheus**

     <figure markdown="1">
     [![DevSecOps Project - End-to-end Deployment and Monitoring of 11-Microservice e-Commerce App on AWS EKS using Jenkins, ArgoCD, Terraform, Grafana & Prometheus](../../assets/images/Video-Coming-Soon-PlaceHolder.png "DevSecOps Project - End-to-end Deployment and Monitoring of 11-Microservice e-Commerce App on AWS EKS using Jenkins, ArgoCD, Terraform, Grafana & Prometheus")](https://youtube.com/@opeyemitechpro){: target="_blank" }
     <!-- <figcaption>Create a Free Self-Hosted VPN Server on AWS using Terraform and OpenVPN</figcaption>  -->